tailoredherbs/new-health-club/_reports/wellness-real-estate-moves-from-amenity-to-anchor.md

 ---
-title: "Wellness real estate moves from amenity to anchor"
+title: Wellness real estate moves from amenity to anchor
-type: "Report"
+type: Report
-theme: "Wellness Real Estate"
+theme: Wellness Real Estate
-location: "Global"
+location: Global
-date: "2026-05-27"
+date: 2026-05-27
-readTime: "5 min read"
+readTime: 5 min read
-tag: "Wellness Real Estate, Branded Residences, Hospitality, Longevity, Members Clubs"
+tag: Wellness Real Estate, Branded Residences, Hospitality, Longevity, Members Clubs
-description: "Wellness is moving from an amenity inside luxury property to a central part of the real estate product.
-New projects are using clubs, recovery spaces, diagnostics and longevity brands to define how people live, stay and invest."
+description: Wellness is moving from an amenity inside luxury property to a central part of the real estate product.
+New projects are using clubs, recovery spaces, diagnostics and longevity brands to define how people live, stay and invest.
 ---

 Wellness is moving deeper into the real estate stack.